-Andrea is an avid proponent for early learning, and hopes to use her education background in order to benefit the children at Tree House.
-She taught in Leon County Schools for six years.
-While teaching, she earned a Master's in Reading Education/Language Arts (K-12) from Florida State University.
-Currently, she is a doctoral candidate in Curriculum & Instruction, while teaching undergraduates in FSU's College of Education.
+Andrea is an avid proponent for early learning and strives to use her education background in order to benefit the children at Tree House.
+She taught in Leon County Schools for six years in grades 2-5.
+While teaching, she earned a master's degree in Reading Education/Language Arts (K-12) from Florida State University.
+She is currently a PhD candidate in Curriculum & Instruction at Florida State University’s College of Education.
+In recent years, she has been an expert English/Language Arts reviewer for CPALMS, a research assistant at FSU’s College of Education and the Florida Center for Reading Research, and an Adjunct Professor at Florida State University and Flagler College-Tallahassee.
+Andrea now serves as Education Department Chair and Assistant Professor at Flagler College-Tallahassee (FCT).
+She oversees the efforts to prepare highly-qualified teachers within FCT's reputable teacher preparation program.
 Andrea is also a Board Member for JDRF North Florida (Juvenile Diabetes Research Foundation) and serves as a representative for Tallahassee within this organization.
 In the past, she has served as a Board Member for The Tallahassee Ballet.
 She is married to Wilson Carlile and has three young children.

 Allison is a shareholder with Thomas Howell Ferguson, P.A., a regional accounting firm.
 She has dedicated most of her career to specialize in not-for-profit and governmental accounting.
 She is a graduate of Florida State University, holding both a Bachelors and a Masters degree in accounting.
 She provides a wide range of services to clients, which include financial statement audits, compliance audits, internal control studies, and various consulting work.
 Prior to joining Thomas Howell Ferguson, P.A., she worked for the State of Florida Auditor General.
 Allison is a member of various organizations and has served on boards and committees with her professional associations as well as within our community.
 She is currently serving on the American Institute of CPAs Government Audit Quality Center Executive Committee and was a member of the AICPA’s Inaugural Leadership Academy.
 She is a member of Leadership Tallahassee, Class 27, and Access Tallahassee.
 She has also received such honors as being named one of the Top 40 under 40 CPAs in CPA Technology Advisor Magazine in 2009 and one of the Top 26 under 36 for the Florida Institute of CPAs CPA Today Magazine in 2013.
 Most recently she was awarded the 2014 Golden A.C.E.
 Award in the Finance Category by the Tallahassee Network of Young Professionals and the 2014 Emerging Leader Women to Watch Award by the Florida Institute of CPAs.
 Allison is originally from Fort Pierce, Florida, but after attending Florida State University, fell in love with Tallahassee, where she met and married her husband, Scott.
 They live a hectic life as they both work full time and have two children, Ensley, 2, and Caden, 6, but they both enjoy giving back to the community.
 She enjoys traveling, college football, and reading in her “spare” time.